Cain’s rash decisions and behavior destroy any hope of spiritual renewal or pathway.

 Spiritual law always returns the soul to accountability.

 The ‘Law of Accountability’* will leave Cain separated from God and then left to operate within his corrupted reasoning.
 The rejection of God leaves Cain’s efforts wedded only to Cain’s judgment but does not source the spirit of God.
 Cain has designated (named) himself.
 He is a fugitive from God.
-The fugitive status leaves little room for where to run next, whether in the physical world or spiritually.
+The fugitive status leaves little room for where next to run, whether in the physical world or spiritually.
 Cain will spend the rest of his life running from himself, and the next verse indicates this very reality.

 *Today we simply express this as cause and effect; biblically expressed as the law of bounty, or if within corruption as the Law of Rectitude or Retribution.